Nueng-combo01/Nueng-combo01/README.md

 - 👋 Hi, I’m @Bannason Thongaon
-- 👀 I’m interested in Programming language for Website and Application
+- 👀 I'm interested in programming language for full stage developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming (Back end and Data base).
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me facebook "Bannason Thongaon"

 <!---
 Nueng-combo01/Nueng-combo01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.